SKKUAutoLab/yolact_vitis_ai_SKKU/README.md

 **Note 2:** estimated mAP measured using the quantized model evaluated on the host system; mAP of compiled model running on target hardware may be different

 To evalute the model, put the corresponding weights file in the `./weights` directory and run one of the following commands.
-The name of each config is everything before the numbers in the file name (e.g., `yolact_base` for `yolact_base_54_800000.pth`).
+The name of each config is everything before the numbers in the file name (e.g., `yolact_resnet50` for `yolact_resnet50_54_800000.pth`).

 ## Quantitative Results on COCO
 ```bash